pachterlab/gget/docs/src/en/cosmic.md

 > Python arguments are equivalent to long-option arguments (`--arg`), unless otherwise specified.
 Flags are True/False arguments in Python.
 The manual for any gget tool can be called from the command-line using the `-h` `--help` flag.
 ## gget cosmic 🪐
-Search for genes, mutations, etc associated with cancers using the [COSMIC](https://cancer.sanger.ac.uk/cosmic) (Catalogue Of Somatic Mutations In Cancer) database.
+Search for genes, mutations, and other factors associated with cancer using the [COSMIC](https://cancer.sanger.ac.uk/cosmic) (Catalogue Of Somatic Mutations In Cancer) database.
 Return format: JSON (command-line) or data frame/CSV (Python).
 This module was written by [@AubakirovArman](https://github.com/AubakirovArman).

 **Positional argument**
 `searchterm`
-Search term, which can be a mutation, or gene (or Ensembl ID), or sample, etc. as defined using the `entity` argument.
+Search term, which can be a mutation, gene name (or Ensembl ID), cancer type, tumor site, study ID, PubMed ID, or sample ID, as defined using the `entity` argument.
 Example: 'EGFR'

 **Optional arguments**
 `-e` `--entity`